How to check MacBook temperature

 What is a Mac temperature monitor?

 A temperature monitor is a tool that lets you check your Mac temperature sensors.
-Having this at your disposal will help you make sure your Mac is running at a safe temperature range and avoid repercussions like app hanging, lag, and overall poor performance.
+Having this at your disposal helps ensure your Mac runs within safe temperature ranges.
+This prevents app hanging, lag, and poor performance.

 Although monitoring temperature might sound as simple as reading a thermostat or thermometer, various tools provide their special something.
 It might be a feature of a comprehensive platform or a dedicated temperature monitoring app.
 I'll review several ways to perform a Mac temperature check and what to do when things get too heated.